chfoo/cobbles/README.md

 # Cobbles

-Cobbles is a text layout/rendering engine library for Haxe.
-It uses Freetype and Harfbuzz for font loading, text shaping, and glyph rasterization.
-Its intended purpose is for use in 3D graphics (OpenGL/WebGL/DirectX) applications that uses textures directly to display text.
+Cobbles is a Haxe binding to [Cobbletext](https://github.com/chfoo/cobbletext) layout/rendering engine library.
+It is intended for use in 3D graphics (OpenGL/WebGL/DirectX) applications that uses textures directly to display text.
 This is useful when no other facility to display text is available.

+This binding tries to align the same supported features in the main Cobbletext project.

 [WebGL demo](https://chfoo.github.io/cobbles/demo/example_heaps.html)—Built using Heaps.io and Emscripten.

-## Feature Summary

-What is supported:

-* Left-to-right text
-* Right-to-left text with direction and script specified
-* Automatic and manual line breaking
-* Simple script, direction, and font detection
-* Markup language (including manual bidirectional support)
-* Rendering text using Heaps.io

-What is not supported:

-* Vertical text
-* Text decoration (underline, emphasis dots)
-* Unicode line breaking algorithm (Only a simple implementation is used currently)
-* Format text by arbitrary ranges (like an editor)
-* Font family querying by name
-* Text segmentation:
-  * Font fallback
-  * Unicode bidirectional algorithm
-* Text cursor navigation (characters vs clusters)

 ## Getting started

-Requires Haxe 3 or 4.
+Requires Haxe 4.

 Install the library from Haxelib: